ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-I've got a joke about vegetables for you... but it's a bit corny.
+What concert costs only 45 cents?
+50 cent featuring Nickelback.

 [
-Sun Apr  6 00:28:42 UTC 2025
+Mon Apr  7 00:27:43 UTC 2025
  ]